terencehonles/mailman/README.txt

     mailing lists.

     Mailman works with any web server that supports CGI/1.1.
-The HTML it generates is quite pedestrian and stingy on the graphics so it should be friendly to most web browsers and network connections.
+The HTML it generates should be friendly to most web browsers and network connections.

     You will need root access on the machine hosting your Mailman installation in order to complete some of the configuration steps.
 See the INSTALL.txt